robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the main advantage of stateless communication in REST?

-A) Better performance
+- A. Better performance
-B) Improved scalability and reliability
+- B. Improved scalability and reliability
-C) Reduced bandwidth usage
+- C. Reduced bandwidth usage
-D) Enhanced security
+- D. Enhanced security

 ### Back
 **Correct Answer**: B